 Kevin began working at ISF in 2009 as an actor, and has appeared in such roles as Puckin A MIDSUMMER NIGHT'S DREAM, Richard in RICHARD III, and Porthos in THE THREE MUSKETEERS.
 Additional experience includes Milwaukee Shakespeare, ChicagoShakespeare, Kentucky Shakespeare, Shakespeare and Company, Portland Center Stage, San Jose Rep, Yale Rep, and the American Theatre Company.
 His series of Shakespeare abridgements, The Billy Shakespeare Project, will be a centerpiece of the educational and community outreach effort here at ISF.
 Kevin is also a member of the acting faculty at Illinois State University; previous teaching experience includes Kenyon College, Carthage College and the University of Wisconsin at Parkside.
 In 2008, he formed his own workshop company, and he continues to facilitate workshops in colleges, high schools, and theatre festivals around the country.
 He is member of AEA and SAG-AFTRA, a Certified Associate Teacher of Fitzmaurice Voicework®, the 2010 ISF John Stephens Equity Actor, and a recipient of the Oliver Thorndike Acting Award at the Yale School of Drama.

-Dick Folse is the Managing Director for the Illinois Shakespeare Festival and has spent thirteen years facilitating civic engagement for Illinois State University.
+Dick Folse is the Managing Director for the Illinois Shakespeare Festival and has spent fourteen years facilitating civic engagement for Illinois State University.
 He is on several non-profit boards on the west side of Bloomington and is very interested in the intersection of art and community development.